 Confidence!
 If you have it, you can make anything look good

 I still appreciate individuality.
 Style is much more interesting than fashion, really.
 Attitude is everything.
-It’s really easy to get colors right.It’s really hard to get black – and neutrals – right.
+It’s really easy to get colours right.It’s really hard to get black – and neutrals – right.

 Notting Hill Carnival is a great way to spend the weekend, dancing to reggae and dub music in the sunshine.
-The carnival is spectacular and there will be floats and bands from 9am on both the Sunday and Monday.
+The carnival is spectacular and there will be floats and bands from 9 am on both Sunday and Monday.

 ‘The Notting Hill Carnival is the largest street festival in Europe and originated in 1964 as a way for Afro-Caribbean communities to celebrate their own cultures and traditions.’

-The carnival starts on Sunday August 28 which is otherwise known as the family day.
-Monday August 29 is for when the adults come out to play.
+The carnival starts on Sunday, August 28 which is otherwise known as family day.
+Monday, August 29 is for when the adults come out to play.

 Stay safe.
-The Notting Hill carnival has received some bad press in recent years, but there are plenty of police on standby.
-You just need to be wary of pickpockets but that’s just an every day life for a city girl.
+The Notting Hill carnival has received some bad press in recent years, but there is plenty of police on standby.
+You just need to be wary of pickpockets but that’s just everyday life for a city girl.